chuckremes/ruby-io/design-notes.md

 CLOSE
 When closing an Async FD, we need to make sure that closure flows through to the underlying Poller.
 The FD needs to be deregistered, any callbacks need to be deleted, their keys need to be deleted, etc. One way of achieving this is to have the `close` command wrapped in a new kind of Request.
 The Request could have a `unregister` method on it which would take a poller instance.
 When dispatched, this method gets called to remove the FD.
 Come to think of it, the NonblockingWriteCommand/NonblockingReadCommand/NonblockingTimerCommand classes all use `register` as the method name.
 This might be wrong.
 For a potential BlockingCloseCommand, we need a generic interface on the command to execute the removal of its FD from the poller.
 The method name `register` is too specific.
 Maybe `call`?
 Think on it.

+Additional thought... when reading from a socket or pipe, sometimes the remote end "hangs up" and we detect that by reading and getting 0 bytes back.
+On send, we might get rc -1 and an EPIPE errno (see send(2) and write(2)).
+These notices need to force the IO object into a state change.
+For example, if a socket peer disconnects from writing and we detect the 0, that object should move from ReadWrite state to WriteOnly.
+Since the user is always using the shell reference, its internal context can be updated to the new state without the user being aware.
+Next time they attempt to read, they'll get an error.
+We should make sure the error is correct so they can make the proper choice as for next steps.

 LIBRARY ERRORS
 We have a good handle on dealing with syscall errors.
 There's a return code (rc) and an error number (errno). rc is usually -1 and errno can be pretty much anything.